 - Heart rate

 These are just the basic stats that you want to be able to track.
 Advanced displays may offer other stats as well.
-The Concept 2’s display, for example, allows you to race against a targeted pace to help you reach your goals and is considered the best rowing machine available on the market.
+The Concept 2 Model d’s display, for example, allows you to race against a targeted pace to help you reach your goals and is considered the best rowing machine available on the market.

 While advanced features aren’t necessary, you do want to ensure that you can at least track the basic stats listed above.

-Magnetic, hydraulic and some air rowers will offer a foldable design that allows you to save space in your home.
-Some also feature wheels that allow you to easily move the rower to the corner of a room or a closet when it’s not in use.
+Magnetic, hydraulic and some air rowers will offer a foldable design that allows you to save space.
+Most also feature wheels that allow you to easily move the rower to the corner of a room or a closet when it’s not in use.

-All of our rowing machine reviews will indicate whether the machine is foldable.
+All of our reviews will indicate whether the machine is foldable.

 Seat Rail Length & Weight Capacity

 Seat rail length is a concern for taller users.
-Before buying any rowing machine, be sure to look at the length of the seat rail to make sure it’s long enough for you or anyone else who will use the rower.
+Before buying any rower, be sure to look at the length of the seat rail to make sure it’s long enough for you or anyone else who will use the rower.

 Weight capacity is also important.
-The rower you choose should be able to easily accommodate your weight and any other person who may use the rowing machine.
+The rower you choose should be able to easily accommodate your weight and any other person who may use it.
 Hydraulic rowers may not have as high of a weight capacity as an air or water rower, so keep that in mind when choosing a model.

 Heart Rate Monitor Compatibility